SoftBank Group net profit soars to ¥1.17 trillion in third quarter

 SoftBank Group Corp. on Monday said net profit rocketed to ¥1.17 trillion in the third quarter as stock rallies and asset sales helped it solidify its recovery.

-Net profit for October-December hit ¥1.17 trillion, more than 21 times higher than the ¥55 billion reported a year earlier, the conglomerate said.
+The figure for October-December was more than 21 times higher than the ¥55 billion reported a year earlier, the conglomerate said.

+Consolidated net profit for April-December was ¥3.05 trillion, a figure that SMBC Nikko Securities Inc. said was a record high for a Japanese company for the fiscal first three quarters.

 Despite the results, SoftBank Group said it would not provide "forecasts of consolidated results of operations as they are difficult to project due to numerous uncertainties affecting earnings".